Key Takeaways

 This entry has no P&L impact - it simply removes the asset cost and accumulated depreciation from the balance sheet.

-Modification Entries
+Modification & Remeasurement Entries

 When a lease is modified and the modification is not accounted for as a separate lease, the lease liability and ROU asset are remeasured.